KrisCheng/Senior-SDE-Schedule/README.md

 * Mandatory Indices -- my mandatory (hard, always quantitative) indices of this plan
 * Flexible Indices -- my flexible (soft) indices of this plan
-* Schedule -- my plan time table, I prefer quarterly indices
-* Output -- corresponding output with schedule
+* Milestones -- milestones related to accomplish those indices above
 * Blogs -- my personal tech blogs which related to this plan
 * Useful Links -- those resources which contribute to this plan